 There is also light and sound therapy, tens machines, new electronic devices.
 But finding what works to abort your migraines can be trial and error.
 I have not found alternative therapies to be much more than a band aid, but I pursued many in hope of a cure.

 Having said that, I believe that there is more effective treatment for migraine headaches available now then there ever has been in the past.
-I think these are the best ones:
+I talk about that in my free workshop, here's the link... and then keep reading for what I think are the latest, best options.

 Migraines are traditionally currently being treated by two approaches - abortive and preventive.